alexzettlemoyer/GameEngine/README.md

 COMPILE & RUN INSTRUCTIONS:

-* from the CSC481 directory run `make game`
+* from the Project Directory directory run `make game`
+* to run the game enter ./game

 USAGE:

-* player movement is input using the arrow keys
+* player movement is input using the arrow keys and space bar to jump